 Course Code: NCPR-3020

-Paramedicine is a physically demanding profession and physical fitness underlies the Paramedic's ability to perform many job tasks.
-Successful completion of the Paradmedic Physical Abilities Test (PPAT) is required for participation in clinical and practicum courses in the Primary Care Paramedicine program at Holland College and for employment as a Primary Care Paramedic.
+Paramedicine is a physically demanding profession, and physical fitness underlies the Paramedic's ability to perform many job tasks.
+Successful completion of the Paramedic Physical Abilities Test (PPAT) is required for participation in the practicum course(s) in the Paramedicine program at Holland College.
+This assessment is also a current requirement for employment in most Atlantic province's EMS services.
 PPAT certification expires after six months and may need to be passed more than once throughout the program.

 Course Code: NCPR-3025

-A close examination of various topics related to professional development as a paramedic and promotion of the paramedic profession.
-In addition, the course addresses special topics pertinent to the paramedic role such as laboratory data interpretation, CBRNE, and medical research.
+Course Description: A close examination of various topics related to professional development as a paramedic and promotion of the paramedic profession.
+In addition, the course addresses special topics pertinent to the paramedic role such as airway management, advanced assessment techniques, aspects of cardiac care, laboratory data interpretation, CBRNE, and medical research.

 Course Code: PARA-3000